These 11 Tips Will Help You Get Financing to Start a Small Business

 If you are considering taking on a partner, write down every detail of the business partnership, preferably with the help of a lawyer.
 Define clear expectations and boundaries of what each partner can expect while running the business and worst-case scenarios of how the business would dissolve in the case of a partner dying or wanting to be bought out of the business.

-“Make sure all that is dialed in before you go into partnership,” Ough says.
+“Make sure all that is dialed in before you go into partnership,” Ough said.

 Pro: Can offer funding and business support without family connections.